wp-plugins/jogar-mais-social-share-buttons/readme.txt

 == Changelog ==

+= 1.0.3 =
+New: Adds submenu page
+New: Page report share counter
+New: Counter for google plus
+New: Submenus
+Fix: Code patterns fixes

 = 1.0.2 =
 * New: Adds option UTM tracking for analytics
 * New: Patterners fixes style admin page